NiklasVesper/ImagingCytometryTools/README.md

 ## Release history

-1.0.1: Added image compensation, image generation and helper functions to set up the CellProfiler pipeline.
+1.0.1: Added image compensation, image generation and helper functions to set up the CellProfiler pipeline.<br />
 1.0.2: Updated generation of neighborhood and subcellular data as wella test functions